Skip to main content

 8 mentions Positive Neutral Negative

-The reviews do not provide specific insights into the story aspect of the game, focusing instead on technical compatibility and user experience with the Quest 2 headset.
-Overall, there is no substantial commentary on the narrative or storytelling elements.
+The reviews do not provide any insights into the story aspect of the game, focusing instead on technical compatibility and user experience with the Quest 2 headset.
+As such, there is no information available regarding the narrative or storytelling elements.

 • gameplay